 Fly overnight to Seoul, South Korea's dynamic capital.
 On arrival, meet your driver and transfer to your hotel with other group members who may be arriving at a similar time.

-Please note your driver may not speak much English.
 This evening, you will meet your English-speaking guide for this evening's welcome dinner.